eganmc/Rate-That-Cat/README.md

 ![Lighthouse Results](static/images/lighthouse.webp)

 I also used Nu HTML Checker initially to test my code, but due to my use of Django supported template shortcuts, the HTML Checker returned many false negatives.
-HTML showed full functionality despite failures and ran flawlessly between different platforms and deployment environments.
+HTML showed full functionality despite this and ran flawlessly between different platforms and deployment environments.

 Jigsaw was used for CSS validation, which showed no errors.